mozmeao/asana-github-bridge/README.md

 Loose roadmap:

-* Tests for current behaviour, to clear the way for easy code contributions
+* ~Tests for current behaviour, to clear the way for easy code contributions~ DONE
+* Plug into coverage-measuring tool, to clear the way for easy code contributions
 * Support closing Asana tasks when the GH Issue is closed
 * Limit scope to issues with certain labels
 * Automatically add PR to Asana Task if associated with the GH issue (the official Asana Github integration does this, but it's something we could roll in here and keep just one integration going)